Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Empirical Study

 We were able to extract knowledge about inducing changes from our data by exploiting the false positive links of our JL approach.
 One reason for false positives is that an issue is referenced in a commit message as the cause of a bug.
 Thus, we scanned all bug fixing commits identified by JLMIV for false positive issue links.
-We manually checked the commit messages and found twenty commits which clearly state that one issue was the cause of another issue.
+We manually checked the commit messages and found twenty commits which clearly state that one issue was the cause of another issue and that also indicate that this is not just re-opening of the same issue again.
+For example, we found the following commit message: ``FIX: ChainResolverTest failures (IVY-882): The problem was due to the changes introduced in IVY-857. [...]''\footnote{https://github.com/apache/ant-ivy/commit/6d6d34} Thus, we can say that IVY-857 is the \textit{inducing issue} of IVY-882.
 It follows that the bug was in the software, when the work on the inducing issue was finished.
 Thus, we looked up the commits in our data, which were also linked to the inducing issue.
-In case there were multiple commits on the inducing issue, we manually validated which of the commits on the inducing issue was the latest change that was related to the work on the fixed issue and marked this commit as the inducing commit.
+In case there were multiple commits for the work on the inducing issue, we manually validated which of the commits on the inducing issue was the latest change that was related to the work on the fixed issue and marked this commit as the inducing commit.
+Then, we manually validated that these were indeed the commits that introduced the bugs.
 In all but one case, this was the latest commit on the inducing issue.
-The exception is the work on TIKA-2483\footnote{https://github.com/apache/tika/commit/06486c}, where the inducing change was not in the latest change\footnote{https://github.com/apache/tika/commit/6930ff}, but one of the prior changes\footnote{https://github.com/apache/tika/commit/3aab15}.
-Table~\ref{tbl:inducingissues} lists the data we retrieved.
-We first note that ten of the issues we found only existed for less than five days in the projects.
-This is expected, because this data is not an unbiased sample from all bug fixing commits, but rather a sample of commits were developers identified a concrete issue as the reason.
-In these cases, a developer immediately noticed and fixed the problem and referenced the prior work.
-The other ten issues lived longer, one issue even existed for more than one year.
-We use this data to evaluate three aspects: 1) the accuracy of the detection of the latest inducing change with JLMIV+R; 2) the quality of the data in the affected versions field of the issue tracking system; and 3) the correctness of the assignment of the bugs to releases based on a six month timeframe (6M), the affected versions field (AV), and the inducing changes determined by JLMIV+ (IND).
+The exception is the work on TIKA-2483,\footnote{https://github.com/apache/tika/commit/06486c} where the inducing change was not in the latest change,\footnote{https://github.com/apache/tika/commit/6930ff} but one of the prior changes.\footnote{https://github.com/apache/tika/commit/3aab15} We note that a similar approach was suggested in parallel work by \cite{Rosa2021}, who also looked for fixing commits where the message indicates when the bug was introduced.
+In their study, they found 129 such commits that referenced issues within a sample of 19,603,736 commits.